hipe/tmx/lib/skylab/face/doc/issues/042-this-fun-problem.md

 # this fun design problem. :[#042]

+## edit

+the problem described herein was more or less solved by [#br-002] which used the concepts described here as a startingpoint.

+## (content of original edition)

 the matryoshka doll model [#040] is solid and we are sticking with it (for now). one of its driving design principles was to offer over its chronological predecessors (porcelain/legacy and headless CLI) is relative